 The program is distinctive in several ways.

-- First, we maintain small class sizes to provide a personal educational experience and extensive student-faculty contact.
-Most courses are taught as seminars in which students learn from each other in small, faculty facilitated groups.
+- We maintain small class sizes to provide a personal educational experience and extensive student-faculty contact.
+Most courses are taught as seminars in which students learn from each other in small, faculty-facilitated groups.